We don't

 Our partners aren't visitors.
 They sit inside portfolio companies on a weekly cadence, working the live problems with management — not reviewing decks at quarter-end.

-Every person on the cap table is a partner who's run a business before.
-No associate filter, no analyst review.
-The team that signs the term sheet is the team that shows up in the boardroom on Wednesday.
+Every partner here has run a business before.
+No layers, no handoffs.
+The team that signs the deal is the team that shows up in your sales meeting on Wednesday

 Structures that fit your company.